top of page

 Horses

-Horses have a very large number of lymph nodes — estimated in the thousands, far more than humans.
-So it isn’t that they “don’t have clusters,” but rather that their lymphatic system is built differently and relies heavily on movement to function well.
+Horses have a very large number of lymph nodes—estimated in the thousands, far more than humans.
+It isn’t that they “don’t have clusters,” but rather that their lymphatic system is built differently and relies heavily on movement to function well.

 Their lymphatic vessels have less muscular support, which means they depend even more on: